 The attorneys in our office provide our clients with an email address, the office telephone, and, more importantly, the cell phone of the attorney that is primarily managing their case.
 We work for you.
 You have an absolute right to have access to us at any time.
 Again, remember, in our firm you are the VIP.

 It is impossible to tell you in this FAQ section.
 We can give you a range at the free consultation.
-There is no such thing as a cookie cutter lawsuit.
+There is no such thing as a cookie-cutter lawsuit.
 Every client and every case in our office is unique.
-What we can tell you is that we have developed a fast track method, along with Judo Law, to dispose of our cases quickly.
+What we can tell you is that we have developed a fast-track method, along with Judo Law, to dispose of our cases quickly.
 We will put our record of moving cases swiftly against any other law firm in the country.
 However, we will never move a case quickly at the risk of diminishing the recovery for our clients.

 Because of our track record, we are able to settle cases that would otherwise end up in extensive litigation.
-However, experience has taught us that if it is a large case, a lawsuit must be filed, and the insurance company forced to pay the money.
+However, experience has taught us that if it is a large case, a lawsuit must be filed, and the insurance company is forced to pay the money.
 We immediately file lawsuits in all our cases that have any type of serious injury.
-By doing this, we have found that we save a lot of time for our client in resolving their case.
+By doing this, we have found that we save a lot of time for our clients in resolving their cases.
 The case is then prepared for a jury trial, which will require you to give a deposition under oath.
-That is the extent of your involvement, unless the defense sends you to a defense doctor for an examination.
-Once the case is prepared for trial, we go to a mediation.
+That is the extent of your involvement unless the defense sends you to a defense doctor for an examination.
+Once the case is prepared for trial, we go to mediation.
 The majority of our cases settle at mediation.
 However, if your case does not settle at mediation, we are prepared for trial, and our attorneys will be by your side every step of the way.

 Our many years of experience have taught us how best to resolve a case for the maximum amount of money for our clients.
 We really know how to do our job.